armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 kubectl -n ${NAMESPACE} port-forward ${GATE_POD} 8084 &
 ```

-Then, you can access Spinnaker at http://localhost:9000
+Then, you can access Spinnaker at `http://localhost:9000`.

+Trying to connect from a remote machine will not work because your browser attempts to access localhost on your local workstation rather than on the remote machine where the port is forwarded.

+__Note:__ Even if the `hal deploy apply` command returns successfully, the
+installation may not be complete yet.
+This is especially the case with
+distributed Kubernetes installs.
+If you see errors such as `Connection refused`,
+the containers may not be available yet.
+Either wait and try again
+or check the status of all of the containers using the command for your cloud provider,
+such as `kubectl get pods --namespace spinnaker`.

+Once the pods are running and Spinnaker is available, you can access Deck (Spinnaker's UI) at http://localhost:9000.

-(If you are doing this on a remote machine, this will not work because your browser attempts to access localhost on your local workstation rather than on the remote machine where the port is forwarded)
+Note that trying to connect from a remote machine will not work because your browser attempts to access localhost on your local workstation rather than on the remote machine where the port is forwarded.

 ## Install the NGINX ingress controller